Have you ever heard of a job offer rescinded after a salary negotiation? If yes, you likely wonder if you should negotiate your job offer.

 [Our mutual friend] recommended that I reach out to you.

-The company pulled the offer and offered it to another candidate who has a fraction of my experience and a history of job hopping.
+The company pulled the offer and extended it to another candidate who has a fraction of my experience and a history of job-hopping.

 Based on your experience, how would you recommend reaching out to them?
 Do you have any articles on how to handle such situations?

 A 2020 Jobvite survey found that 35% of respondents had negotiated their current salary.
 Of those, 86% got more money, 5% to 10% on average.

 They didn’t say what happened to the other 14%.
 Did the employer rescind the job offer after the salary negotiation, or did they stick with their first number?